 Serving Manassas, Gainesville, Bristow, Nokesville and surrounding communities.
-The Compass School of Manassas offers transportation to/from select Prince William County schools, including Bennett Elementary, Nokesville Elementary, Ellis Elementary, Cedar Point Elementary, Victory Elementary and Marshall Elementary schools.
+The Compass School of Manassas offers transportation to/from select Prince William County schools, including Bennett Elementary, Nokesville Elementary, Ellis Elementary, Cedar Point Elementary, and Victory Elementary schools.
 In addition, The Compass School also currently offers transportation from Haydon Elementary and Round Elementary schools in the City of Manassas.

 Ashley Veney – Executive Director

 Ashley attended Liberty University where she received a Bachelor’s Degree in Family and Child Development and minored in Psychology, as well as Family and Consumer Science.
 She started at The Compass School as a toddler teacher and then joined the administrative team as the Assistant Director in 2013.
 In 2015, Ashley accepted the role of Executive Director and has enjoyed building wonderful relationships with families and teachers.
 In her free time she likes to make crafts, bake cupcakes, and spend time with her dog, Daisy.

 It is common practice in Reggio-based programs to explore an